BagelNetwork/Client/javascript/README.md

 ## Installation

-To install the BagelDB JavaScript client, use npm:
+To install the Bagel JavaScript client, use npm:

 ```bash
 npm install bageldb-beta